BaudouinBelpaire/MSc_Project/YOLOv8/README.md

 # YOLOv8 Waste Detection

 ## Preprocessing:
-Download the plastic dataset: <br\> https://datasetninja.com/plastic-bottles
+Download the plastic dataset: <br /> https://datasetninja.com/plastic-bottles

 Run the preprocessing of the dataset using the 'convert_format_file.py' script.